MrCorvoDev/MrCorvoDev/README.md

 # 💫 About Me:

-Frontend Developer with over 5 years of experience, worked on 50+ projects for various companies.
-I’ve collaborated with designers and cross-functional teams to deliver projects that align with business needs.
-My expertise includes enhancing user experience, and solving complex technical challenges.
-I thrive in fast-paced environments and am always eager to learn new technologies to stay ahead in the field.
-I might code like a machine, but I promise, I’m all human when it comes to creativity and problem-solving.
+Frontend Developer with 5 years of experience, I have worked on 50+ projects for various companies.
+I’ve collaborated with designers, backend developers and cross-functional teams to deliver projects that meet business needs.
+Solved complex technical problems and improved product quality.
+I work in a fast-paced environment and am always eager to learn new technologies to stay on top of the niche.
+I can code like a machine, but I promise, I’m all human, when it comes to creativity and problem solving.

 ###